 Also, as of January 5, 2015, the Child Care Subsidy Program will also be managed by a team of Child Care workers in the Northern Income Maintenance Consortium.

 All calls, questions and applications are processed through the call/change center.
 To apply or find out if you are eligible for Food Share, Badger Care, Medicaid, Child Care Subsidy or Caretaker Supplement (CTS), please contact:

 The Northern Income Maintenance Consortium

-The following Programs are still handled locally in the agency through the Economic Support Section:
+The following Programs are still handled locally at the Rusk County Health and Human Services:

 Child Care Certification